vipi-n/swe-101/java/java_interview.md

 | **Multithreaded** | Built-in support for concurrent programming |
 | **Secure** | No pointers, bytecode verification, security manager |
 | **Robust** | Strong type checking, exception handling |

+**Detailed Explanation of Each Feature:**

+1. **Platform Independent (WORA):** Java source code is compiled into **bytecode** (`.class` files) by the Java compiler (`javac`).
+This bytecode is not specific to any processor or operating system — it runs on the **JVM**, which is available for every major platform (Windows, macOS, Linux).
+So you write your code once, and it runs anywhere a JVM exists.

+2. **Object-Oriented:** Java follows the OOP paradigm where everything revolves around **objects** and **classes**.
+The four pillars — Encapsulation, Inheritance, Polymorphism, and Abstraction — are core to Java's design.
+The only exceptions are the 8 primitive types (`int`, `boolean`, etc.) which are not objects for performance reasons.

+3. **Strongly Typed:** Every variable in Java must be declared with a specific data type before use.
+The compiler enforces type safety at compile time, catching type mismatches early.
+For example, you cannot assign a `String` to an `int` variable without explicit conversion.
+This reduces runtime errors significantly.

+4. **Automatic Memory Management:** Java uses a **Garbage Collector (GC)** that automatically reclaims memory occupied by objects that are no longer referenced.
+Developers don't need to manually allocate and deallocate memory (unlike C/C++ where you use `malloc`/`free` or `new`/`delete`).
+This prevents common bugs like memory leaks and dangling pointers.

+5. **Multithreaded:** Java has built-in support for **multithreading** through the `Thread` class and `Runnable` interface.
+Multiple threads can run concurrently within a single program, allowing efficient use of CPU resources.
+Java also provides synchronization mechanisms (`synchronized`, `Lock`, `volatile`) to handle shared data safely between threads.

+6. **Secure:** Java provides multiple layers of security: (a) No explicit pointer manipulation, preventing unauthorized memory access; (b) **Bytecode verification** by the JVM before execution ensures the code doesn't violate access rules; (c) The **Security Manager** can restrict what code can do (file access, network access, etc.); (d) Java's **ClassLoader** loads classes in a sandboxed manner.

+7. **Robust:** Java is designed to be reliable.
+It has **strong compile-time type checking** that catches errors before runtime.
+Its **exception handling mechanism** (try-catch-finally) forces developers to handle error conditions explicitly.
+Java also eliminates error-prone features like pointers and operator overloading that exist in C++.

 ---